Techmo2/Mach-VM/README.md

 # MACH Virtual Machine

-Mach is a simple virtual machine designed for speed, and simplicity.
-Mach uses single byte instructions with data embedded within the program binary.

-# Building Mach
-To compile, simply enter the project directory and run ```make```.
-You can also run ```make clean``` and ```make debug``` to clean the project directory, and build in debug mode respectively.
+Mach is a very simple virtual machine.
+This project was written to teach myself about how virtual machines function, and how various factors can effect its speed and feature set.
+The binaries used by this virtual machine do not have separate .text and .data sections.
+Instead, data used by an instruction is written directly after its op code.
+This makes assembly and execution easier, but adds more complexity to jumps, and ensuring that data isn't read as an op code.

 # Writing Programs
-Currently, programs for mach are written in assembly.
+Currently, programs for mach are written in a simplified assembly.
 Mach uses a simple, stack based assembly language.

-Here's an example of a program that prints "Hello!" to the console:
+Here's an example of a program that prints "Hello!" to the console.
+Notice that since we are using a stack, characters must be added in reverse in order for them to be emitted in the correct order.
 ```lua
 pushc '\n'
 pushc '!'